Keyless Entry Theft with Range Extender Devices

 This article is about the relay attack.
 There are links to videos showing keyless entry cars stolen using a keyless entry range extender device.
 It is easy to stop such hacks and some tips are given.
 It doesn't take much effort to find sellers of devices that can perform keyless car hacks, here are a couple of examples:

 1st example of a website selling keyless repeaters.

 2nd example of a website selling keyless repeaters.

 List of Videos on Keyless Entry Range Extender Theft

 - It's this easy to steal a Car.
 Keyless theft demo on a Focus RS - 2019-04-30, a demo on how keyless theft is achieved with signal relay boxes on a Focus RS and Audi SQ5.
 Then demonstrates a device that fits around the fob battery, a motion detector to disable the fob when it stops moving.

 - Ford Mustang keyless theft, and recovered with tracker - 2019-01-01, most of this video is about the theft recovery via a tracking device, but has CCTV of the keyless theft.

 - Tesla Model S Being Stolen - 2018-10-21, this Model S was stolen in Epping, Essex.
-The key was at the back of the house, PIN to drive was off, passive entry was enabled.
+The key was at the back of the house, the PIN needed to drive was off, and passive entry was enabled.
 Thieves struggle to unplug the car from the charging cable.